knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 ## Cache headers

-RFC 7234(LINK) (the revised HTTP/1.1 spec mentions the normal cache headers, which can be useful to know about, event though they are not part of the cache invalidation scheme I will be discussing.
+RFC 7234(LINK) (the revised HTTP/1.1 spec) mentions the normal cache headers, which can be useful to know about, event though they are not part of the cache invalidation scheme I will be discussing.

 * Age
 * Expires
 * Cache-Channel

-## Extensions to cache-channel.
-A draft by Mark Nottingham(LINK)[1] back in 2007 introduced the concept of Cache channels which are specified as an extension to the cache-channel header (See RFC 7234).
+## Extensions to cache-channel

+A [draft by Mark Nottingham](http://tools.ietf.org/html/rfc7234)[1] back in 2007 introduced the concept of Cache channels which are specified as an extension to the cache-channel header (See RFC 7234).
 Extensions are a part of the HTTP/1.1 spec (revised) and nothing new, but the channel and group extensions were introduced in this draft but seem to have been shelved after that.
 I can't find a mention in any RFC after this.
 But Varnish can implement this through VCL and this is what we do.
 And this is very useful for cache invalidation.

 ## Varnish Concepts